uniarts-helsinki-art-and-technology/Courses/Max4PhysicalComputingAndInteraction/README.md

 # Max4PhysicalComputing-Interaction
-support material for the course
+new support material for the course